skypjack/entt/README.md

 });
 ```

-In general, `each` is fairly slow because of the check it performs on each and
+In general, `each` is fairly slow because of some checks it performs on each and
 every entity.
 For similar reasons, `orphans` can be even slower.<br/>
 Both functions should not be used frequently to avoid the risk of a performance
 hit.